As my own kids have started to get older, I’ve realized how much I really cherish our time together!

 Bake a special treat

 One of the reasons eggnog is so popular at Christmas is because most people only enjoy it at Christmas time.
 Create a special treat that your family will only eat during Easter and make it something the whole family can look forward to.
+Here are 23 of the cutest Easter cupcakes that your kids can help you bake.

 Have Easter brunch